-St. Bede's Catholic Infant School was allocated £17 650 for the academic year 2022-223 and has been allocated £17 560 for the academic year 2023-24.
-The impact of this funding and the plans for the implementation of this funding can be found in the relevant action plans for the academic years 2022-23 and 2023-24 which are posted on the school website.
+St. Bede's Catholic Infant School was allocated £17 560 for the academic year 2023-24 and has been allocated £17 560 for the academic year 2024-25.
+The impact of this funding and the plans for the implementation of this funding can be found in the relevant action plans for the academic years 2023-24 and 2024-25 which are posted on the school website.

-Improvements in educational provision and pupil outcomes since the last Inspection
+Improvements in educational provision

-The school was last inspected in May 2008 when all aspects of the school's work were judged to be outstanding.
-Schools judged to be outstanding became exempt from all routine Ofsted inspections.
-We considered our performance to remain outstanding and this is further validated by local authority, archdiocese and our external consultant.
+The school was inspected in October 2023 when all aspects of the school's work were judged to be outstanding.
+School was also judged outstanding across all aspects of our section 48 Inspection in November 2019.
+These judgements are further validated by the local authority, archdiocese and our external consultant.

 National expectations and requirements become more demanding each year and as a governing body we welcome this.
-Below we have listed just some of the ways the school has improved since 2008.
+Below we have listed just some of the ways the school has improved over a number of years.

 - Year on year academic outcomes for pupils remain amongst the highest in the country. - The spiritual, moral, social, cultural and physical development of pupils is outstanding.
 This has been broadened since the last inspection, in response to changes in the national community, by strengthening fundamental (British and universal) values. - The school has made an excellent response to the wide ranging and ongoing challenges arising from the Pandemic, as always driven by our Mission to ensure the best possible outcomes for our children and their families. - The Implementation of the National Curriculum which is recognised as more challenging.
 The core National Curriculum is enhanced in a broad and balanced curriculum offer.
 Alongside this, the school has continued to strengthen individual subjects, including developments in Computing, Creative Arts and PE. - Developing Personalised Learning Records and Provision Mapping.
-These support each child to progress towards reaching their potential and ensure the effective and efficient deployment of staff and resources; - Improving assessment procedures to match national changes to strengthen formative assessment and inform teaching and learning; - Substantial improvements in the outdoor learning environment including new play equipment and designated areas to enhance social, emotional and physical skills and well-being: - Website supporting extended learning, effective communication, business continuity; - Strengthening Pupil Voice through the Pupil School Council and Pupil Steering Groups including Reading Ambassadors, Arts Ambassadors, STEM Ambassadors, Digital Leaders, Spirituality Group, Emotional Health & Wellbeing Group, School Council, Sports Ambassadors: - Extensive enhancement of extra-curricular opportunities; - Participation in the Children's University; - · Promotion of fundamental British values; - Implementation of the requirements of the PREVENT Duty; - Extensive improvements to premises including the addition of 2 new classrooms, refurbishment of the whole school including toilets; - External Accreditations/Reaccreditations - o Basic Skills Quality Mark, Primary Science Quality Mark, - ICT Mark, PE Activemark (Distinction), Artsmark (Gold), Pupil Voice, - Halton Healthy Schools Standard, Global Awareness Award - UNICEF Rights Respecting Schools Award, Fairtrade Award, North West Together We Can - Partnerships supporting the sharing of good practice and the efficient use of resources: - o Primary Learning Network, Halton Arts Network, - Curriculum Networks
+These support each child to progress towards reaching their potential and ensure the effective and efficient deployment of staff and resources; - Improving assessment procedures to match national changes to strengthen formative assessment and inform teaching and learning; - Meeting the needs of an increasing number of children with additional and complex needs; - Substantial improvements in the outdoor learning environment including new play equipment and designated areas to enhance social, emotional and physical skills and well-being; - Website supporting extended learning, effective communication, business continuity; - Strengthening Pupil Voice through the Pupil School Council and Pupil Steering Groups including Reading Ambassadors, Arts Ambassadors, STEM Ambassadors, Digital Leaders, Spirituality Group, Emotional Health & Wellbeing Group, School Council, Sports Ambassadors; - Extensive enhancement of extra-curricular opportunities; - Participation in the Children's University;

+- Promotion of fundamental British values; - Implementation of the requirements of the PREVENT Duty; - Extensive improvements to premises including the addition of 2 new classrooms, refurbishment of the whole school including toilets; - External Accreditations/Reaccreditations - o Basic Skills Quality Mark, Primary Science Quality Mark, - o NAACE Mark, PE Activemark (Distinction), Artsmark (Gold), Pupil Voice, - o Halton Healthy Schools Standard, Global Awareness Award - UNICEF Rights Respecting Schools Award, Fairtrade Award, North West Together We Can - Partnerships supporting the sharing of good practice and the efficient use of resources: - o Primary Learning Network, Halton Arts Network, - o Curriculum Networks